n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 Fourth, all left-side dependent-vowel (matra) signs must be tagged to be moved to the beginning of the syllable, with `POS_PREBASE_MATRA`.

+All of the left-side dependent-vowel (matra) signs matching this condition in Myanmar can be identified using the `_matrapre_` regular-expression class defined in stage 1.

 For simplicity, shaping engines may choose to tag matras in an earlier text-processing step, using the information in the _Mark-placement subclass_ column of the character tables.
 It is